MicrosoftDocs/azure-dev-docs/articles/javascript/learn-azure-javascript.md

 ---
 title: Learn to develop with Azure and JavaScript
-description: Use the Microsoft Learn platform to expand your understanding of Azure with Javascript ms.topic: reference ms.date: 08/07/2020 ms.custom: devx-track-javascript
+description: Use the Microsoft Learn platform to expand your understanding of Azure with JavaScript ms.topic: reference ms.date: 08/07/2020 ms.custom: devx-track-javascript